| 2 February 2021

 Nicola Sheehan, Head of Therapies at Bradford Teaching Hospitals said: “We are extremely proud that Cordy has been nominated for this award.
 She is an inspirational physiotherapist who goes over and above in the care and support of her patients and her team.
 COVID-19 has brought many challenges for health services, patients, and staff, and Cordy truly has made an outstanding contribution in the ongoing fight against this disease.
 We wish her all the best for this award.”

-Cordy, Janis and Dr Arora, now need your vote to decide who is awarded the bronze, silver, and gold, in the NHS Employers Outstanding Contribution category, at the Our Health Heroes Awards ceremony on March 23.
+Voting has now closed for the NHS Employers Outstanding Contribution category, winners will be announced at the Our Health Heroes Awards ceremony on March 23.
 The winner will be announced by Michelle Wayt, Assistant Director, NHS Employers.